 The solutions assumes that the service provider and user have a service agreement and as part of that agreement the UE also have the default credentials provisioned.
 The license agreement and provisioning of default credentials is out of scope.

 The onboarding of the UE is done towards the hosting network, which might host the DCS or the DCS can be located at the service provider.
 The hosting network enables the UE to get onboarded through the onboarding service provided, implying credentials to the hosting network/service is installed.
+In this solution the hosting network is not an PNI-NPN, as default credentials-based onboarding is not applicable because the UE already have a subscription for the HPLNM.

 To access the localised service, the UE registers to the hosting network using the installed credentials.